DanielDiaz15/Tic-Tac-Toe-Bot/README.md

 # Tic-Tac-Toe-Bot
-An automatic Tic-Tac-Toe Solver.
+An automatic Tic-Tac-Toe Solver using Python.
 Features different modes, such as Min-Max and Alpha-Beta Pruning </br>
 Developed with PyCharm IDE

 # How to Run